griffithlab/rnaseq_tutorial_wiki/Solutions.md

 * How many total sequences are there?
 331,958
 * What is the range (x - y) of read lengths observed?
 151
 * What is the most common average sequence quality score?
 41
-* What is the most common kmer that is observed?
-GAATCGG
+* What does the Adaptor Content warning tell us?
+There is some evidence of Illumina Universal Adapter at the 3' ends of reads.
+This suggests that adapter trimming might be advisable for this data.

 ---